jwnigel/PlantSocial/README.md

 - Filter and search to find plants 🔎

 ## 🔜 Upcoming Features
+- [ ] Germination and growing information -- guides to start your own plants from seed!
 - [ ] Wiki photos and descriptions -- allow users to upload their own photos and edit plant descriptions
 - [ ] LLM summary of user comments -- like Amazon reviews, create short LLM summaries of user experience with plant.
 Switch to open source LLM.
 - [ ] Emoji-based plant tags.
 Custom django-taggit implementation